 You’ve also probably been told that having food in your stomach helps you stay sober.
-While this isn’t precisely true, having eaten something substantive is much better than having an empty stomach while you drink and can also help to improve how you feel the morning after drinking
+While this is largely a myth, having eaten something substantive is much better than having an empty stomach while you drink and can also help to improve how you feel the morning after drinking

 Your body breaks down alcohol at a given rate.
 Remember that we, as humans, didn’t really evolve to process alcohol, so slowing down that rate of drinking helps your body keep up with the many jobs it handles.

 Keep in mind that it’s a marathon, not a race.
 Drinking 3 cocktails within an hour will have a significantly different impact on your experience than having 1 every other hour.
 What do you do with the time in between those drinks?
 Drink water, grab a bite, or just enjoy the company around you.

 Morning-After Tip #4: Drink Water